 #9.
 Recharge your own batteries

-I say this all of the time (but don't always do such a great job of taking my own advice), but you have to make time for yourself too.
+I say this all of the time (and don't always do such a great job of taking my own advice), but you have to make time for yourself too.
 If you want to stay upbeat and focused on your family, then you need to make sure that you have enough downtime too.

 Even if that means declaring a quiet hour in the afternoon where you can read a book by yourself, or even (gasp!) take a nap- summertime is about relaxing for you too!

-#10.
+Summer Ideas #10.
 Do something unexpected

 Serve dessert before the meal.
 Take a rainy day and declare it an electronics-free-for-all and a let them play their video games until their fingers fall off!
 Let your older kids settle in and watch all 8 Harry Potter movies back to back!